Guide to buying a stairlift

 You may find some of our independently rated customer reviews useful as a starting point.

-For example, if your balance is not the best you should look for stairlift models that allow the footrest to be folded via a link to the arm or seat, or even better via an automatic button in the arm, rather than having to bend down.
-If your stairs are wide or narrow, you may need to have some preparatory work done, such as removing radiators or furniture.
-Make sure the sales consultants explain any features fully so you can properly compare different types of stairlifts.
+For example, if your balance is not the best, look for smart design features that allow the footrest to be folded via a link to the arm or seat, or even better, via an automatic button in the arm, rather than having to bend down.

 Request a Free Quote